adammaj1/color_gradient/README.md

 # How to create a gradient?
 ## continous
+* "interpolate colors in a perceptually designed space (such as CIELAB or one of its derivatives like CIELch) rather than in basic RGB space" [Kenneth Moreland](http://www.kennethmoreland.com/index.html)
 * [The Colour Map Design Process by Peter Kovesi](https://peterkovesi.com/papers/ColourMapsForColourBlindIAMG2017.pdf)
 * [Good Colour Maps: How to Design Them by Peter Kovesi ( arxiv)](https://arxiv.org/pdf/1509.03700v1.pdf)
 * [Good Colour Maps: How to Design Them by Peter Kovesi (page)](https://www.groundai.com/project/good-colour-maps-how-to-design-them/1)